Art Glossary

 A principle of design concerned with the size relationships of one part to the whole and one part to another.

-PWAS
+PWAS (P-wazz)

 Prince William Art Society is a non-profit art group in Prince William County, Virginia, which has been in the county for over 50 years.
 Prince William Art Society